 Cancer Misdiagnosis and Radiology Mistakes

-Medical malpractice cases include a wide variety of medical errors and are not limited to those listed above.
-The most important factor to note is that a healthcare professional’s negligence, either by act or omission, caused a patient a severe and often life- changing injury.
+Medical malpractice cases cover a wide variety of medical errors and are not limited to those listed above.
+The most important legal factor in a malpractice lawsuit is that a healthcare professional’s negligence, whether by act or “omission” (failure to act), caused a patient to suffer an injury, illness, or death.

-At Reiff & Bily we understand how difficult being a victim of medical negligence can be, and are here to help you fight for compensation for your injuries, losses, and to prevent the medical professional from inflicting similar harm on others.
-We may be able to recover monetary compensation for your current and future medical costs, pain and suffering, and other associated damages.
-Call our Philadelphia medical malpractice attorneys at (800) 861-6708, or contact us online for a free consultation.
+At The Reiff Law Firm, we understand how painful and devastating being a victim of medical negligence can be.
+We are here to help you fight for the maximum compensation for your injuries, and to prevent the medical professional from inflicting similar harm on others.
+To discuss a potential malpractice claim in a free and completely confidential legal consultation, call our Philadelphia malpractice attorneys at (215) 274-0072, or contact us online.